rian-fuzinelli/Tinkercad-Leds-Cpp/README.md

-## The setup demonstrates how to control different LEDs and manage analog inputs for a more interactive and educational circuit design.
+## The setup demonstrates how to control different LED's and manage analog inputs for a more interactive and educational circuit design.

 - Tinkercad
 - C++